Cyclic Complexity of Words

 \emph{Subcase $s=q^{-1}$}.
-In this case we prove that the factors appearing in the top three rows of the matrix $ \mathcal{A'}_{r,s}$ are pairwise distinct, neither is conjugate to another, and have the same Parikh vector.
-Hence, combined with the last row, we obtain at least four distinct conjugacy classes of $x$ of length $2p-q$.
+In this case we prove that the top three rows of the matrix $ \mathcal{A'}_{r,s}$ are pairwise distinct, neither is conjugate to another, and are pairwise abelian equivalent.
+Combined with the bottom row, which is not abelian equivalent to the top three rows, we obtain at least four distinct conjugacy classes of $x$ of length $2p-q$.